-An example demo file is attached here showing the data prep procedure, as well as the chart configuration.
+There are more settings options - see the example demo file attached.
+In this project you can see and example of the data prep procedure, as well as the chart configuration.

 The view also has a built-in functionality for reference lines (either fixed or dynamic formula values), on both x and y axis, making it easy to visually establish the median value for different strata.
 The median survival time is the time at which half of the subjects in a study have died/ were removed from the group.

-This demo is also available from the Omniscope demo gallery and you can explore the visuals without downloading the report.
+This demo is also available from the Omniscope demo gallery, so you can explore the visuals without downloading the report.

 Was this article helpful?